 The tobacco sticks in our Tobacco Heating System (THS), which is commercialized as IQOS, and in our latest heated tobacco device, the Oven Heating System (OHS), are designed to heat tobacco to release a nicotine-containing aerosol for the user to inhale, but without burning the tobacco like a cigarette does.
 The THS and OHS heat tobacco to significantly lower temperatures, and, therefore, unlike cigarettes, produce no fire, ash, or smoke.
-Because the tobacco is heated and doesn’t combust, these heated tobacco products (HTPs) emit 95% less harmful toxicants compared to cigarettes.
+Because the tobacco is heated and doesn’t combust, these heated tobacco products emit 95% less harmful toxicants compared with cigarettes.
 However, this does not necessarily equal a 95% reduction in risk.
-The THS and OHS are not risk-free and provide nicotine, which is addictive.
-The “95% less” represents the average reduction in levels of harmful chemicals from relevant internationally recognized regulatory lists, compared to the smoke of a reference cigarette.
+The THS and OHS are not risk free and provide nicotine, which is addictive.
+The “95% less” represents the average reduction in levels of harmful chemicals from relevant internationally recognized regulatory lists, compared with the smoke of a reference cigarette.
 Here, we examine how the tobacco sticks, also known as heated tobacco units (HTUs), are manufactured in our HTPs.

 What’s inside heated tobacco units?